Miss Iowa's Outstanding Teen

 The Miss Iowa's Teen competition is the pageant that selects the representative of the U.S. state of Iowa in the Miss America's Teen pageant.

-Emily Lerch of Fruitland was crowned Miss Iowa's Outstanding Teen on June 11, 2022, at the Adler Theater in Davenport, Iowa.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Fiona Treiber of Bettendorf was crowned Miss Iowa's Teen on June 15, 2024, at the Davenport North High School in Davenport, Iowa.
+She will compete for the title of Miss America's Teen 2026 in September 2025 at the Walt Disney Theater in Orlando, Florida.

 In January of 2023, the official name of the pageant was changed from Miss Iowa’s Outstanding Teen, to Miss Iowa’s Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.